psaikido/hugle.uk/content/prose/thesium/040-terraformers.md

 were a fortnight ago, happy birthday old timers!
 Out!"

 Their celebratory meal had been a riot!
-It had taken quite a while to settle everyone down for his talk, but they all knew that it was what they all wanted to hear.
+It had taken quite a while to settle everyone down for his talk, so excited were they, but they really wanted to hear it and eventually a hush descended and Theo rose to his feet.

 "This here is our new star, over here the wormhole we've come out of and right over there is home.
 We all know that we won't be returning, it's sad I know, but